aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/030_hub_spoke_connectivity/010-configure-hub-cluster.md

 ### 2. Apply Terraform

+Apply the changes to create the IAM role and associated resources:

 ```bash
 cd ~/environment/hub
 terraform init
 terraform apply --auto-approve
 ```

-### 3. Argo CD Pods to use new service account token
+### 3. Configure Argo CD Pods to use new service account token

 When we initially installed Argo CD, there was no pod identity association.
 The pod identity was added in this chapter.
-Let's recreate the Argo CD pods so they get configured for pod identity.
+Let's recreate the Argo CD pods so they get configured for pod identity:

 ```bash
 kubectl rollout restart -n argocd deployment argocd-server --context hub-cluster